arcosuc3m/grppi/doc/pipeline.md

 A *composable pipeline* returns a representation of the pipeline that can be used to perform declarative composition of streaming patterns.

+---
+**Example:**: Use a farm of pipelines to performe previous example.
 ~~~{.cpp}
 farm(ex1,
   [&input]() -> optional<int> {